GarryLed/RequirementsEngineeringGroupProject/README.md

 •	User increases the distance and then receives notifications

-## Initial Wireframes based on the above information
+## Initial Wireframes and Use Case Diagrams based on the above information

 ### Bob: